aaburnley/hashicorp-github-assignment/README.md

  The main challenge I faced was making the time to do this assignment.
 When I connected with Fallon and recieved the assignment, it was right before I was going to go back to Seattle for my cousin's funeral.
 I was out for work 2 days and took Wednesday to get back home.
 Then I had to catch up on emails things pending while I was away.
 So I didn't start the project until after I finished work on Friday.

+ Another challenge was that GitHub wouldn't allow me to fork the repo because I am also the owner.
+Since I couldn't fork the repo, I couldn't clone my fork as a local copy to VS code and set the upstreams so that I could create a pull request.
+Instead I made a change on the doc on the GitHub website, and instead of commite that change directly to the main branch, I created a new branch to start the pull request.

  ## About me
   I am originally from Seattle, but now I live in Los Angeles, CA. I love writing and majored in English Literature with the intent to become a technical writer.
 In my free time I like trying new restaurants and traveling.
 So far, my favorite travel desitiation has been Sydney, Austraila.